 This unit will help to prepare learners for the world of work, where health and safety is a vital part of the modern workplace whatever sector is chosen.
-There are trends to be level of myth surrounding Health and safety requirements.

-This unit will help to dispel these and to promote good health and safety practise as a means to a productive working environment.
-Learner will understand about health and safety legislation, regulations and requirements that form the basis of all workplaces in UK.
+This unit will help to dispel 'myths' around health and safety and to promote good health and safety practice as a means to a creating a productive working environment.
+Learners will understand about the health and safety legislation, regulations and requirements that form the basis of all workplaces in the UK.